PowerShell/PowerShell/docs/testing-guidelines/testing-guidelines.md

 Currently, we have a very small number of tests which are run via xUnit,

 ## Running Tests outside of CI
-There are two helper functions that are part of the build.psm1 module which is in the root of the repository,
+When working on new features or fixes, it is natural to want to run those tests locally before making a PR.
+There are two helper functions that are part of the build.psm1 module to help with that:
 * `Start-PSPester` will execute all Pester tests which are run by the CI system
 * `Start-PSxUnit` will execute the available xUnit tests run by the CI system Our CI system runs these as well, there should be no difference between running these on your dev system, versus in CI.